 This digital collection provides access to rare primary source material on American social, cultural, and popular history from the Sallie Bingham Center for Women's History, Duke University and The New York Public Library.

 Access Locations: Stephen A. Schwarzman Building, New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center, Schomburg Center for Research in Black Culture, Science, Industry and Business Library (SIBL)

-Subjects: Encyclopedias; Image Collections; History; Area and Cultural Studies; Women's Studies
+Subjects: History; United States History; Encyclopedias; Image Collections; Area and Cultural Studies; American Studies; Women's Studies